devanshi14malhotra/AI-ResumeRanker/README.md

    ```bash
    streamlit run app.py
    ```

-2. The application will open in your default web browser (usually http://localhost:8501).
+2. The application will open in your default web browser.

 3. **In the App:**
    - **Step 1:** Paste a job description or upload a JD file (TXT/DOCX).